In the video above, we explain 5 effective tips on how to rank higher on Google in 2023.

-Voice search isn’t far off to replace traditional search.
+Voice search isn’t far off from replacing traditional search.
 According to Statista, 55% of UK households (16-24-year-olds) owned a smart speaker in 2021.

-By optimizing schema markup (the language in which search engines communicate) for voice search, you’ll help search engines discover your website more quickly and gain more voice search audience.
+Optimizing schema markup (the language in which search engines communicate) for voice search will help search engines discover your website more quickly and gain more voice search audience.

 To do that, try to identify questions your audience asks conversationally.
-That means people are likely to ask natural-sounding questions which contain long-tail keywords rather than target keywords.
+That means people are likely to ask natural-sounding questions with long-tail keywords rather than target ones.

 Google auto-fill, related searches, and people also ask are great places to start collecting data.

 8. Drive Traffic with Long-Tail Keywords

 Long-tail keywords are a great way to get decent traffic with highly competitive topics.
 They’re less popular and more specific terms, usually containing at least 3 words or more.
 They aren’t searched as much as your target keywords, making them easier to rank for.

 Instead of targeting the highly competitive term “dog food,” go after a less frequently searched alternative, “organic dog food.”
-Because your long-tail keyword contains your seed keyword (“dog food”), you have a chance to rank for both these keywords and attract even more organic traffic.
+Because your long-tail keyword contains your seed keyword (“dog food”), you can rank for both these keywords and attract even more organic traffic.

 At the end of the day, what’s the point of targeting a keyword with a huge traffic volume if there is no reasonable chance you’ll outrank the top pages?

 One of the easiest ways to find long-tail keywords is by looking at Google’s autocomplete results and the “People also ask” box.
 This will give you some insight into the more specific queries.

 By targeting long-tail keywords, think about satisfying the search intent.
-Don’t just throw in some throw keywords if you aren’t actually providing an answer to them.
+Don’t just throw in some keywords if you aren’t providing an answer to them.

 9. Analyze Search Intent

-Search intent is about addressing what people expect to see when searching for something.
+Search intent addresses what people expect to see when searching for something.
 This is arguably the most important thing in SEO.